Qila Mubarak, Bathinda

-Qila Mubarak, also known as Gobindgarh, is a historical monument in the heart of the city of Bathinda in Punjab, India.
+Qila Mubarak, also known as Gobindgarh or Bathinda Fort, is a historical monument in the heart of the city of Bathinda in Punjab, India.
 It is recognised as monument of national importance and maintained by Archaeological Survey of India.
 It has been in existence from 1100 to 1200 AD in its current place and is the oldest surviving fort in India.
 It was here that Razia Sultan, the first woman to take charge of the Delhi throne was incarcerated upon her defeat and dethroned.
 The bricks of the fort date back to the Kushana period when emperor Kanishka ruled over Northern India/Bactria.
 Raja Dab, along with emperor Kanishka, is believed to have built the fort.
 Qila Mubarak in latter part of the 10th Century was under the rule of Jayapala, a ruler of the Hindu Shahi dynasty.
+Much of the fortress is closed-off to the public, aside from lawns and the gurdwaras.

 Architecture

 The Imperial Gazetteer of India describes the fort having 36 bastions and a height of about 118 ft.
 It was a conspicuous landmark for many miles around.
+A gurdwara located on its ramparts marks the visit of Guru Gobind Singh to the fort.
+The Rani Mahal located above the fort's entrance was a later addition.